rom1504/clip-retrieval/README.md

 * clip index builds efficient indices out of the embeddings
 * clip filter allows you to filter out the data using the clip index
 * clip back hosts the indices with a simple flask service
-* clip service is a simple ui querying the back
+* clip front is a simple ui querying the back.
+Check it out at [clip-retrieval ui](https://rom1504.github.io/clip-retrieval/)

 End to end this make it possible to build a simple semantic search system.
 Interested to learn about semantic search in general ?
 You can read my [medium post](https://rom1504.medium.com/semantic-search-with-embeddings-index-anything-8fb18556443c) on the topic.